benrondeau/Ionic-Push-Notification-NodeJS-Server/README.md

 Node.js server using [Ionic Push REST API](http://docs.ionic.io/docs/push-overview) to send push notifications on iOS and Android.

+Notice - this app was created when the Ionic Push platform was in alpha (early 2015).
+Although it has been updated as time has gone along, it may not support every feature and might even break as the Ionic platform changes.
+Please submit a pull request with any necessary updates.
+Thanks!

 # Requirements
 - [NodeJS](https://nodejs.org/)
 - Ionic App that is [setup for push notifications](http://docs.ionic.io/docs/push-quick-start)